amrsamii/Task/README.md

+# Task Application
+## Features
+The user can sign up and sign in to the application.
-# This is Application where user can register in and go to update his profile
+The user can update his email and name in profile.
-The user can login via registered credentials later from login page The user will able to update his credentials and data password will be optional in update profile because maybe user wants to update his name but he doesn't want to change his password
+The user can change his password.
+The user can change his phone number.
+The user can reset his password if he forgets it by sending code to his email or phone and verify it.